History of thanksgiving

 Since 1970 people have gathered at Plymouth Rock to commemorate this day.
 Similar events are held all over the country.

 So whether you choose to celebrate the day as the colonizers have done, going back to more pagan roots, celebrating the way natives do, or not celebrating at all that is your choice.
+Personally, as the year has changed my feelings have not.
+However, since here in the state "Thanksgiving" is all that is recognized I choose to not celebrate that said holiday but use the time to celebrate Harvest Home or any of the other many traditions that predate what is called Thanksgiving.

 Now you know things are not always what they seem.
+Even perhaps are more enlightened than when you started this blog,

 Comments